Home Compare MBG.DE vs VOW3.DE

 Mercedes-Benz Group vs Volkswagen: Which Stock Looks Stronger in 2026?

-Mercedes-Benz holds the cleaner structural position, with the lead spread across stability and growth.
+The structural profiles are close, with Mercedes-Benz carrying a narrow edge on stability.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the DAX 40 universe, making them directly comparable.